zahurazaman-cs/Software_Engineering/README.md

 The frontend consists of static HTML pages styled through CSS and controlled through lightweight JavaScript that sends JSON to the backend via HTTP POST calls.
 The backend is a Spring Boot application that uses Choco-solver internally.

-Backend Dependencies
+Backend Dependencies:
 The backend of this project is implemented using Spring Boot 3.3.0, Java 17, and Choco-solver 4.10.14.
 Maven is used for dependency management and project configuration.

-Requirements
+Requirements:
 JDK 17+
 Maven 3+
 Spring Boot 3.3.x (Web starter)
 Choco-solver 4.10.14
-Lombok (optional, used for reducing boilerplate) Jackson (included automatically with Spring Boot) Maven Dependencies (excerpt from pom.xml)
+Lombok (optional, used for reducing boilerplate) Jackson (included automatically with Spring Boot) Maven Dependencies (from pom.xml)
 The following dependencies are used to run the backend:

 <!-- Spring Boot Web Starter -->
 <dependency>
     <groupId>org.springframework.boot</groupId>